We tried, reviewed, and took photos of Yves Saint Laurent Touche Éclat Radiant Touch to see if it really worked.

-Touche Eclat.
-Though to be fair, that’s probably because I tried to use it as an under-eye concealer instead of an of highlighter- everyone had been telling me how amazing this stuff was for after a night of poor sleep (aka: a hangover), and it just made my face look greasy.
+Touche eclat.
+Though to be fair, that’s probably because I tried to use it as an under-eye concealer instead of a highlighter- everyone had been telling me how amazing this stuff was for after a night of poor sleep (aka: a hangover), and it just made my face look greasy.

 We found this interesting since so, so many people have sung its praises as some kind of miracle product that fixes dullness, undereye circles, and do your taxes all at once, or something.

 This is how YSL describes the product on its site: